 |Furniture||Double beds (1)|

 Oil central heating.
 Electric cooker, microwave, fridge, dishwasher, TV, video, WiFi.
 Shared use of laundry with washer and dryer.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Ample off road parking.
 Private patio and gardens with garden furniture and BBQ.
 Free fly fishing in well-stocked lake, free coarse fishing in 2nd lake, by prior arrangement.
 Sorry, no pets and no smoking.
-Shop and pub 5 mins walk.
+Shop 1.5 miles away.
+Two pubs 5 mins walk.